carpentries/instructor-training/episodes/08-motivation.md

 one of our additional challenges as instructors is to not **demotivate** participants through our words or actions.
-None of us goes into a workshop with the intention of creating a hostile environment or making the learners hate the tools we're teaching, but we can all accidentally do just that if we do not pay attention to what we say and how we interact with our learners.
-We'll discuss some common demotivators and help you develop strategies for avoiding them.
+None of us goes into a workshop with the intention of creating a hostile environment or making the learners hate the tools we are teaching, but we can all accidentally do just that if we do not pay attention to what we say and how we interact with our learners.
+We will discuss some common demotivators and help you develop strategies for avoiding them.

 > ## Brainstorming Demotivational Experiences